rachid-oubaha/Machine-and-Deep-Learning/Sentiment Analysis of Reviews/README.md

 - scipy for softmax function
 - Matcher from spacy.matcher for pattern matching in text

+To install the 'transformers' library specifically, you can use the following command: pip install transformers

 ## Instructions for Running the Project
 1. Clone the project repository .
 2. Open the project notebook in Google Colab.